DePlaced/e-commerce/README.md

 # e-commerce
-My newest project developing a e-commerce platform with the newest technologies
+My newest project developing a e-commerce platform using the best technologies for the purpose